 ii) Next, click on the “Penyata Baki Terperinci”

 iii) Next, you’ll be brought to a page where you can see the details of your loan, and the balance you have to pay.
 From there, scroll down and click on the “Pendaftaran untuk direct debit” button.

 iv) And finally, just fill in the application form.

 Once your application is approved, your PTPTN loan repayment will be automatically deducted from your bank account.

-Now you’ve restructured your loan, and you’ve set up your auto debit, now all you have to do is look forward to the day when your PTPTN loan is fully paid.
+Now you’ve restructured your loan, and you’ve set up your auto debit or your salary deduction, now all you have to do is look forward to the day when your PTPTN loan is fully paid.